Friends' School, Lisburn: Composition

 The school consists of a fee-paying preparatory department, Prospect House, and a grammar school, the latter of which had, until the early 2000s, a boarding department attracting pupils from abroad (mostly Hong Kong).
-Friends' now only accepts day pupils, and has had an admissions number of 140 a year, with 5 "collect" groups in each year contributing to a full enrolment of 970 for the grammar school.
+Friends' now only accepts day pupils, and has had an admissions number of 140 a year, with 5 "collect" groups (6 collect groups as of 2024) in each year contributing to a full enrolment of 970 for the grammar school.
 However, starting in 2022, a new system was introduced for Year 8 Pupils in which there are now 6 collects with a total of around 160 in the year.

 The original school house is no longer standing, but the date stone from it is displayed in Middle House, a building dating from 1880, which was refurbished in 2015.
 The latest addition to the school is the East Suite, a teaching building containing Maths and Music classes, which was opened in 2016.
 It stands in place of the old basketball court, which was previously the location of the swimming pool.
 The swimming pool was reputed to be the oldest heated pool in Ireland (1901), and used to stand beside Harding House, a temporary teaching building which was demolished to make space for the East Suite.

 The school has five tennis courts and three rugby pitches.
 A sports hall was opened in 2000 and two floodlit, sand-dressed hockey pitches were laid in 2013.
 As well as hosting school fixtures, these pitches are home to South Antrim Hockey Club.